LukaLambrecht/HH-gridpack-generation/README.md

 - This duplication is only temporary; once the gridpacks are ready a few steps down, they can be moved to a single place and the duplicate project folders can be removed.
 - Not yet explicitly tried to run multiple compilations in the same project.
 Maybe it works miraculously.
 To be tried later.

 The compilation can be configured (e.g. modify the mass in the input file) and wrapped in a condor job.
 See the `compilation` directory.
+Run `python compilation.py -h` to see a list of command line options.

 ### Preprocess the grid files
 Following the instructions without modifications.